williampiat3/ImprovingPSRemotePlay/README.md

 On our networks we had the following throughput:
 * For the pi 4: 900 Mb/s on the LAN and 50Mb/s over the VPN
 * For the pi zero: 200 Mb/s on the LAN, and 11 Mb/s over the VPN

-The VPN drastically reduces the throughput obut this is the only way you can safely connect remotely to your local network.
+The VPN drastically reduces the throughput but this is the only way you can safely connect remotely to your local network.

 # Conclusion